 Web hosting, design + subcontractors

-Once your website is designed and built—expect to pay anywhere from $7,000 to $15,000 for that, depending on the complexity of the site build and whether or not you already have photos and branding assets—you’ll want to keep your relationship with your development team alive should any problems arise.
-I could not speak more highly of Hannah and Lee of Furtherbound, who we’ve worked with for five years.
-Anytime we have a site error due to a WordPress or plugin update, need new designs for things like media kits or simply want routine maintenance, they handle it all, immediately.
-They’re amazing, have an excellent work ethic, and I hope that everyone has a duo as excellent as them to work with.
+Once your website is designed and built—expect to pay anywhere from $7,500 to $25,000 for that, depending on the complexity of the site build and whether or not you already have photos and branding assets—you’ll want to keep your relationship with your development team alive should any problems arise.

 Web maintenance, $2,500 annually

-We also have a handful of other active websites, like our Odinn Media site, our public art nonprofit and our media conference, on Squarespace and Wix.
+We also have a handful of other active websites, like our Odinn Media site and our public art nonprofit, which we’ve all moved to Squarespace, and I couldn’t recommend more.
 They’re substantially cheaper to run than C&C, which lives on WordPress, but still cost a bit of money to keep running.
-We also have a freelance designer out of Canada who helps us with any new designs we may need for our other businesses, the nonprofit in particular.
+You can use our affiliate link to open a Squarespace account.

 Equipment can vary year to year—some years, we have to upgrade everything and some years only a few things—so I’ve averaged out what it costs annually to do this over time, rather than purchase a new, say, computer or camera each year.

 Both SVV and I are on the annual Apple upgrade program.
-I have the highest-end model ($56/month) with the most storage, while he’s still on an iPhone 7 with the least amount of storage ($36/month).
+I have the highest-end model ($62/month) with the most storage, while he’s on an older model that still has a home button with the least amount of storage ($42/month).
 I recommend this now that none of the cell providers have the “renew your contract, get a new phone for $100” deal they used to offer.
 I weighed the pros and cons of doing the monthly deal with Verizon vs. Apple, and the fact that I can trade in my phone for a new one every single year—and that it also comes with AppleCare—immediately sold me.
-Three years and three upgrades later, I’m still happy with this decision.
+Six years and five upgrades later, I’m still happy with this decision.

-Though we don’t always have to get new computers, this last year has been a whammy with both of us needing to upgrade our iMacs (to the tune of about $6,000 total) and me buying a new MacBook Air (another cool $2,500) after the screen of my old Pro starting dying, pixel by pixel.
-Most years (or even every 18 months), I’d estimate we upgrade one computer and not three, which would average out to around $2,500, as we always opt for the fastest processor and highest amount of storage, because when we don’t, we inevitably end up having to upgrade it down the line.
+Though we don’t always have to get new computers, this last year has been a whammy with both of us needing to upgrade our iMacs—SVV bought the standard iMac, while I sprung for the Mac Studio, which required a new Studio Display Monitor, too—and him buying a new MacBook Pro (another cool $2,000).
+Most years (or even every 18 months), I’d estimate we upgrade one computer and not three, which would average out to around $2,000, as we always opt for the fastest processor and highest amount of storage, because when we don’t, we inevitably end up having to upgrade it down the line.

 Storage, $500 annually

 A few years ago, we had an IT company build us a NAS server for $2,500 so that we could triple back-up all of our files.
-While that’s not an annual cost we incur, it was a big investment upfront, and given that we work on the road so often—and have taken to editing photo and video files from an SSD versus housed on my computer to keep from slowing it down—we’re constantly filling up external SSD drives and buy a few news ones a year just for insurance.
-This G-Technology 1TB G-DRIVE mobile SSD Durable Portable External Storage is my go-to, and while nearly $200, it isn’t cheap, it’s reliable and small and sleek, meaning it easily fits in the pocket of my laptop bag.
+While that’s not an annual cost we incur, it was a big investment upfront, and given that we do so much photo work, we edit all images and video footage via a fast SSD drive, as well as always have one that’s used for a double back-up.
+At $300 a pop, our preferred drive isn’t cheap, but it’s reliable and small and sleek, meaning it easily fits in the pocket of my laptop bag.
+I go through two to three a year.
 There are also 500GB and 2TB models should you need less or more storage.

 Vehicles, write-off (mileage)

-We each put upward of 20,000 miles on our personal vehicles a year, so that’s a lot of gas purchased, oil changes and other routine maintenance.
+We put around 20,000 miles a year on my vehicle and maybe 5,000 on SVV’s, which is a lot of gas purchased, oil changes and other routine maintenance.
 Note: You can either write off gas and maintenance (oil, tires, etc.) or mileage, but not both.
 We opt for the mileage route, so the above is just what it costs us annually to maintain my Jeep and SVV’s Audi since we use both of them for work travel.
 We also pay for AAA service, as well as insurance, of course, all of which is lumped into our annual vehicle cost that we write off on our taxes.

 Software, services + subscriptions